 Watercolour

-The course starts with lunch at 12.30 on Saturday and ends after breakfast on Wednesday
+This short course starts with lunch at 12.30 on the first day and ends after breakfast on the last.

-Studio works in Oil working from photos and developing up pictures from smaller studies with a possibility of working from Still Life or Portrait.
+Studio works in Oil working from photos and developing up pictures from smaller studies with a possibility of working from still life of portrait.
 Covering all oil techniques.